shangfeiSF/rust-grope/main/06_closure/readme.md

 }
 ```

-The last question is what sort of `self` (if any) the method should take?
+The last question is **what sort of `self` (if any) the method should take**?

+* Question first: Do we need any `self` argument?

-The transformation should be able to incorporate arbitrary information beyond what is contained in `Input`.
+> Explain: The transformation should be able to incorporate arbitrary information beyond what is contained in `Input`.
 Without any `self` argument, the method would look like `fn transform(input: Input) -> Self::Output` and the operation could only depend on `Input` and global variables (ick).

-So we do need one.
+* Answer first: So we do need one `self` argument.

-The most obvious options are by-reference `&self`, by-mutable-reference `&mut self`, or by-value `self`.
+The most obvious choices are

+* by-reference `&self`
+* by-mutable-reference `&mut self`
+* by-value `self`.

 We want to allow the users of `map` to have as much power as possible while still enabling `map` to type-check.

 At a high-level `self` gives implementers (i.e. the types users define to implement the trait) the most flexibility, with `&mut self` next and `&self` the least flexible.

-Conversely, &self gives consumers of the trait (i.e. functions with generics bounded by the trait) the most flexibility, and self the least.
+Conversely, `&self` gives consumers of the trait (i.e. functions with generics bounded by the trait) the most flexibility, and `self` the least.

 |  | Implementer | Consumer |
 | -------- | -------- | -------- |